micmejia/bible-dump/NKJV/Acts/Acts 13.md

 And when He had removed him, He raised up for them David as king, to whom also He gave testimony and said, 'I have found David the _son_ of Jesse, a man after My _own_ heart, who will do all My will.'

 ###### 23
-From this man's seed, according to _the_ promise, God raised up for Israel a[^f] Savior--Jesus--
+From this man's seed, according to _the_ promise, God raised up for Israel a Savior--Jesus--

 ###### 24
 after John had first preached, before His coming, the baptism of repentance to all the people of Israel.